Home / Blog / How to Remove My Phone Number from Google Search: Step-by-Step Guide

 When submitting URLs for removal, enter your name and contact info exactly as they appear on the result pages so there are no mistakes.
 This is important, as even small mistakes can cause the removal request to fail.

 When filling out the request form, enter only one type of contact info, even if the result shows multiple.
 This will help Google process your request faster.
-For each URL, follow the steps to ensure all required info is included.
+For each URL, follow the steps to ensure all required information is included.

 Once you’ve submitted the URLs, Google will review your request.
 This is the final step in removing your personal information from search results.